 What should you do if your degree is longer than 3 years?

 Make sure your bank knows when you’re graduating.
 This is especially important if you’ve extended your time studying through a change of course, or by repeating a year.
-If you don’t, your student account may be changed to a graduate account and you may be charged interest.
+If you don’t, your student account may be changed to a graduate account and you may be charged interest on your overdraft.

 What happens to your student overdraft when you graduate?

 If you’re wanting to close your student account, you’ll need to have paid back your student overdraft before you’re able to.

 Explore more: How to repay debt

 Whether you’re wanting to pay your overdraft back while you’re studying or when you’ve left uni, there are some things which may help, including: